Nek5000/NekDoc/_sources/faq.rst.txt

 **Which platforms are supported by Nek5000?**

    All posix compliant operations system.
-   Compiling and running on Microsoft Windows 10 has been demonstrated using CMake and MinGW, although this is **not** supported.
+   To run on Windows, we recommend using the Windows Subsystem for Linux.

 **Can Nek5000 run on GPUs?**

-   Currently there is no support for GPUs.
-We are actively working on a high-performance GPU version but this is a topic of active research.
+   We are currently developing the NekRS code to support GPUs.
+   The repository is available on `Github <https://github.com/Nek5000/nekrs>`__.

 **Which compilers work?**